AllyPal/SCCT-Versus-Revived/README.md

-# SCCT Versus Revived
+# SCCT Versus Reloaded

-Enhancements and fixes for Splinter Cell Chaos Theory (SCCT) Versus.
+An unofficial community patch that brings enhancements and fixes for Splinter Cell Chaos Theory (SCCT) Versus.

 ## Features:
 * Allows players to connect to other players over the internet (without a VPN)